53854/SWE_1/ProjectNotes/Datamodel.md

 Users access their transactions by referencing their user ID in the user collection.
 Similarly, the transaction is also reflected on the budget currently active by the user in order to keep track of the current amount of the budget.

 They can further be categorized by referring to the category ID in the category collection, which will then supply further information about the transaction.
+In the future maybe more than once category can be assigned to a transaction.

-Recurring transactions are stored in the same collection, but with a reference to the next occurrence of the transaction.
+Recurring transactions are stored in the same collection, but with a reference to the next occurrence of the transaction which is only set if the recurrence is set to true.

 ```json
 {